 Sandi Toksvig on Television: Beyond QI

-While many now know her as the dapper host of QI, Sandi Toksvig’s television career is far more extensive.
+While many now know her as the dapper host of QI, Toksvig’s television career is far more extensive.
 She has been a fixture on British television for decades, hosting a variety of programs that showcase her versatility.

 One of her earliest significant television roles was as a presenter for the children’s educational program Blue Peter in the late 1980s.
 She also hosted the popular BBC Radio 4 literary quiz, Quote… Unquote, for over a decade, demonstrating her deep knowledge of literature and her interviewing skills.